markgpritchard/ImmuneBoostingODEs/README.md

 ## Data

 Processed data to reproduce all analysis are provided in `data/exp_pro`.
 If you prefer to use your own raw data, load the raw data into `exp_raw` and change the filename of the processed data files so they are not called in error.

+Data used in this analysis were released by Public Health Scotland under the [Open Government Licence for public sector information](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+## Funding

+This study is funded by the National Institute for Health Research (NIHR) Health Protection Research Unit in Emerging and Zoonotic Infections (200907), a partnership between the United Kingdom Health Security Agency (UKHSA), the University of Liverpool, the University of Oxford and the Liverpool School of Tropical Medicine.
+The views expressed are those of the authors and not necessarily those of the NIHR, the UKHSA or the Department of Health and Social Care.